 The Interim Fly Quiet Plan at O'Hare International Airport was implemented beginning November 3, 2019.
 As proposed by the O'Hare Noise Compatibility Commission (ONCC) in collaboration with the Chicago Department of Aviation (CDA), the plan seeks to spread the impacts of nighttime plane noise among communities around O'Hare.

 The interim plan will have nighttime aircraft arriving to and departing from the northeast quadrant using preferential runways every other week through May 17, 2020.
 During a 17-week construction break, nighttime operations will revert to the original Fly Quiet Program.
 Thereafter, the Interim Fly Quiet Plan will resume from September 13, 2020 through February 2021, when construction of the runway 9R extension will necessitate a return to the original Fly Quiet plan.

 The O'Hare Noise Compatibility Commission's Fly Quiet Committee is now considering options for a new Fly Quick plan -- FQ21 -- to be in place once the O'Hare Modernization Program is completed and full build-out is reached in 2021.

 History of Fly Quiet

 In June 1997, O’Hare International and Midway airports agreed to use designated noise abatement flight procedures during the hours of 10 p.m. to 7 a.m. via a program called “Fly Quiet.”
 The

-Fly Quiet program is voluntary and aims to direct nighttime flights over less populated areas of forest preserves and Tollways/highways.
-Historically, this program has minimally impacted Glenview with less than 1 percent of nighttime flights transiting over Glenview.
+Fly Quiet program was voluntary and aimed to direct nighttime flights over less populated areas of forest preserves and Tollways/highways.
+Historically, this program had minimally impacted Glenview with less than 1 percent of nighttime flights transiting over Glenview.

 O’Hare Modernization Plan (OMP) was adopted in 2004 with a